-- Government Interventions: The government has imposed several measures, including the Armed Forces (Special Powers) Act, to control the violence. - 2.
-Civil Society Initiatives: Civil society organizations have played a significant role in promoting peace and reconciliation in the state.

-3. Judicial Measures: The judiciary has also played a crucial role in addressing the violence, with several landmark judgments and orders being passed to protect human rights and promote
+- Government Interventions: The government has imposed several measures, including the Armed Forces (Special Powers) Act, to control the violence. - Civil Society Initiatives: Civil society organizations have played a significant role in promoting peace and reconciliation in the state.
+Judicial Measures: The judiciary has also played - a.
+Judicial measures.
+The judiciary has also plays a crucial role in addressing the violence, with several landmark judgments and orders being passed to protect human rights and promote justice.